 An alkali silica reaction (ASR) is when concrete swells over a duration of time due to the highly alkaline cement past and the reactive amorphous found in many common aggregates, provided with sufficient moisture (Source).
 When high pH subsurface moisture seeps through the concrete from below, it can cause permanent damage to concrete.

-How to prevent sweating concrete
+How to stop concrete sweating

 It is important to take certain factors into consideration and put measures in place beforehand to prevent concrete sweating to save on cost and time.